Rohithv07/Docker/README.md

 - `docker-compose down` :- stops the running containers at the same time

+- `docker-compose ps` :- show the status of the containers

 - `docker commit ` :- manual image generation

 - `docker pull` :- pulls an image from registry